Board: SD Gov. Kristi Noem may have ‘engaged in misconduct’

 Noem did not immediately respond to messages seeking comment.

-Noem’s office has said the plan for Peters to get another chance was already in the works before the meeting, but the agency’s director, Sherry Bren, told a legislative committee last year that she felt “intimidated” during the meeting at the governor’s mansion where Peters’ unsuccessful application was discussed in detail.
+Noem’s office has said the plan was already in the works before the meeting, but the agency’s director, Sherry Bren, told a legislative committee last year that she felt “intimidated” during the meeting at the governor’s mansion where Peters’ unsuccessful application was discussed in detail.
 A Republican-controlled legislative committee that probed the episode concluded that Peters received special treatment.

 Bren was also pressured to retire later in 2020 and eventually received a $200,000 settlement to withdraw an age discrimination complaint.